idilTugba/maskInput_vanillaJS_fixedBug/README.md

 # maskInput_vanillaJS_fixedBug
-Masked mobile number input with just VanillaJS and the fixed cursor bug
+Masked mobile number input with just VanillaJS and the fixed cursor bug and test scenario